 Green Roofs Are Great But Still Require Leading Edge Safety

 Green Roofs Are Great But Still Require Leading Edge Safety!
 The USM-IBC Permanent Guardrail is an excellent choice for green roofs because it does not penetrate the roof membrane, allowing installation of grasses all the way to the leading edge.
 USM-IBC Guardrail is manufactured in a variety of sizes and can be customized for even the most challenging architectural configurations.
+Contact us today for more information or a customized quote!

 Green roof specified to reduce storm water runoff into Mississippi River; sets example for Minneapolis sustainable design.